 - What kind of mathematics preparation do I need in order to be admitted?

 - If I send an email to you with information on my GPA, my GRE scores, the courses that I have taken, and my work experience, can you assess the probability that I will be admitted to the Ph.D. program?

 - Can you provide some summary statistics on this year's incoming first-year class?

 - Can I reapply if I am denied admission?
 How do I reapply?

 - Are there graduate-level, non-degree options at the University of Maryland?
 If so, how can I apply?

 What is the application deadline?

-The official online application deadline for the Ph.D. program in Economics is midnight (Eastern Standard Time) on January 5, 2018.
-This is the final deadline for international and domestic applicants.
-All completed applications received by the January 5, 2018, deadline will be reviewed, and admissions decisions will be made without regard to the date of submission of the application.
-Late and incomplete applications will not be considered.
+Our application deadline for Fall 2024 is December 1, 2023.
+All completed applications received by the December 1, 2023 deadline will be reviewed, and admissions decisions will be made without regard to the date of submission of the application.

 Can you send me information on the Ph.D. program in Economics?